EpsilonSolutions/netscaler-command-reference/docs/network/l2param/l2param.md

 Default value: ENABLED

 <b>bdgSetting</b>
-Bridging settings for C2C behavior
+Bridging settings for C2C behavior.
+If enabled, each PE will learn MAC entries independently.
+Otherwise, when L2 mode is ON, learned MAC entries on a PE will be broadcasted to all other PEs.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED